akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 “Please don’t hurt Goosie!”

-The king blinked.
+The King blinked.

 “Your goose?”

+Laughter rippled throughout the hall.

+Sir Guy, called out rudely.
+"This Saxon girl needs a lesson that her father's hall could not teach."

 Beatrice suddenly remembered whose hall she had entered.
 Her heart hammered against her ribs like a trapped bird.
 She instinctively flung up both hands, unadorned palms outward in the ancient sign of a peaceful traveller.
 All eyes turned toward her as she curtsied low.
 Drawing courage in the silence, she spoke.

 “She was meant for your table, sire… but if it please you, spare her.”

 Henry chuckled, his eyes glinting with a curious merriment.

+"At last—an honest creature in this hall.
+Spare the goose, you plead?"

 It was a novelty for a petitioner to plead for a bird’s life while her own head sat so precarious.

-“Spare the goose, you plead?
-I say she has earned mercy from my knife, for she has already graced my table with more sport than my knights.”
+“I say she has earned mercy from my knife, for she has already graced my table with more sport than my knights.”

 ![Chapter](Goose_Bride-goosemark-cut_small.png)